 The darker period of the year lasts for 3.6 months, from November 3 to February 20, with an average daily incident shortwave energy per square meter below 3.3 kWh.
 The darkest day of the year is December 26, with an average of 2.0 kWh.

 For the purposes of this report, the geographical coordinates of Santa Rosa are 38.440 deg latitude, -122.714 deg longitude, and 157 ft elevation.

-The topography within 2 miles of Santa Rosa contains only modest variations in elevation, with a maximum elevation change of 433 feet, and an average elevation above sea level of 170 feet.
-Within 10 miles contains large variations in elevation (2,684 feet).
-Within 50 miles contains extreme variations in elevation (4,701 feet).
+The topography within 2 miles of Santa Rosa contains only modest variations in elevation, with a maximum elevation change of 433 feet and an average elevation above sea level of 170 feet.
+Within 10 miles contains only modest variations in elevation (2,684 feet).
+Within 50 miles contains large variations in elevation (4,701 feet).

 The area within 2 miles of Santa Rosa is covered by artificial surfaces (96%), within 10 miles by grassland (30%) and cropland (27%), and within 50 miles by water (29%) and shrubs (23%).

 This report illustrates the typical weather in Santa Rosa, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.